tongyuantongyu/network-measure/exec/ws/workflow.md

 2. Server does a series of check to the connection:

-    - Server should check the signature is valid, otherwise the connection should be closed immediately.
+    - Server SHALL check the signature is valid, otherwise the connection SHALL be closed immediately.

-    - Upon check pass, server should check the time span from the timestamp in Identifier to server current time is within a specific range (say span A), otherwise the connection should be closed immediately.
+    - Upon check pass, server SHALL check the time span from the timestamp in Identifier to server current time is within a specific range (say span A), otherwise the connection SHALL be closed immediately.

-    - Then the nonce should be recorded and connection within such a span A using the same nonce should be closed immediately.
+    - Then the nonce SHALL be recorded and connection within such a span A using the same nonce SHALL be closed immediately.

 3. Perform connection upgrade and establish websocket connection